MicrosoftDocs/dynamics365smb-docs/business-central/across-field-mapping-when-importing-sepa-camt-files.md

 ---
 # Field Mapping When Importing SEPA CAMT Files
 [!INCLUDE[prod_short](includes/prod_short.md)] supports the regional SEPA standards (Single Euro Payments Area) for importing SEPA bank statements (CAMT format).
-For more information, see [Using the AMC Banking 365 Fundamentals extension](ui-extensions-amc-banking.md).
+For more information, see [Use the AMC Banking 365 Fundamentals extension](ui-extensions-amc-banking.md).

  The SEPA CAMT standard itself has local variations.
 Therefore, you may have to modify the generic data exchange definition (represented by the **SEPA CAMT** code on the **Posting Exchange Definitions** page) to adapt it to a local variation of the standard.
 The following tables show the element-to-field mapping for tables 81, 273, and 274 in the SEPA CAMT implementation in [!INCLUDE[prod_short](includes/prod_short.md)].